Denmark Vesey: Failed uprising

-Due to the vast number of slaves who knew about the planned uprising, Vesey feared that word of the plot would get out.
-Vesey reportedly advanced the date of the insurrection to June 16.
+Due to the vast number of slaves who knew about the planned uprising, Vesey feared that word of the plot would get out, and reportedly advanced the date of the insurrection to June 16.
 Beginning in May, two slaves opposed to Vesey's scheme, George Wilson and Joe LaRoche, gave the first specific testimony about a coming uprising to Charleston officials, saying a "rising" was planned for July 14.
-The testimonies of these two men confirmed an earlier report coming from another slave named Peter Prioleau.
+The testimony of these two men confirmed an earlier report from another slave named Peter Prioleau.
 Though officials didn't believe the less specific testimony of Prioleau, they did believe Wilson and LaRoche due to their unimpeachable reputations with their masters.
 With their testimony, the city launched a search for conspirators.

 Joe LaRoche originally planned to support the rising and brought the slave Rolla Bennett to discuss plans with his close friend George Wilson.
 Wilson had to decide whether to join the conspiracy described by Bennett or tell his master that there was a plot in the making.
 Wilson refused to join the conspiracy and urged both LaRoche and Bennett to end their involvement in the plans.
 Wilson convinced LaRoche that they must tell his master to prevent the conspiracy from being carried out.

 The Mayor, James Hamilton, was told, and he organized a citizens' militia, putting the city on alert.
-White militias and groups of armed men patrolled the streets daily for weeks until many suspects were arrested by the end of June, including 55-year-old Denmark Vesey.
-As suspects were arrested, they were held in the Charleston Workhouse until the newly appointed Court of Magistrates and Freeholders heard evidence against them.
+White militias and groups of armed men patrolled the streets daily for weeks until by the end of June, many suspects were arrested, including Vesey.

+Suspects were held in the Charleston Workhouse until the newly appointed Court of Magistrates and Freeholders heard evidence against them.
 The Workhouse was also the place where punishment was applied to slaves for their masters and likely where Plot suspects were abused or threatened with abuse or death before giving testimony to the Court.
 The suspects were allowed visits by ministers; Dr. Benjamin Palmer visited Vesey after he was sentenced to death, and Vesey told the minister that he would die for a "glorious cause".